microsoft/playwright/docs/src/browsers.md

 Another reason for testing using official binaries is to test functionality related to media codecs.
 Chromium does not have all the codecs that Google Chrome or Microsoft Edge are bundling due to various licensing considerations and agreements.
-If your site relies on this kind of codecs (which is rarely the case), you also want to use official channel.
+If your site relies on this kind of codecs (which is rarely the case), you will also want to use the official channel.

 ##### Enterprise policy

 Google Chrome and Microsoft Edge respect enterprise policies, which include limitations to the capabilities, network proxy, mandatory extensions that stand in the way of testing.
-So if you are a part of the organization that uses such policies, it is the easiest to use bundled Chromium for your local testing, you can still opt into stable channels on the bots that are typically free of such restrictions.
+So if you are part of the organization that uses such policies, it is easiest to use bundled Chromium for your local testing, you can still opt into stable channels on the bots that are typically free of such restrictions.

 ### Firefox